 Associate Professor of Developmental Biology

-PHD University of Missouri 2000
+Doctor of Philosophy, University of Missouri Columbia, 2000

 J

-James W Janetka, PHD
+James W Janetka, Ph.D.

 Professor of Biochemistry and Molecular Biophysics (primary appointment)